What Exactly Does Enterprise Ready Mean?

 Getting software into more and more users’ hands isn’t the only important part of scaling, though.
-It must also enable manageability at scale to alleviate some of the administrative and oversight burden, without sacrificing capabilities required to support the needs of an entire organization.
-As software extends to more and more parts of an organization, things like group management and organization, ability to delegate control and/or oversight, and automated user provisioning and deprovisioning become essential so administrators can maintain control and security as they scale users.
+It must also enable manageability at scale to alleviate some of the administrative and oversight burdens, without sacrificing the capabilities required to support the needs of an entire organization.
+As software extends to more and more parts of an organization, things like group management and organization, ability to delegate control and/or oversight, and automated user provisioning and de-provisioning become essential so administrators can maintain control and security as they scale users.

-So if you know a product can handle the load that your organization will put on it and that it will be easy to administrator with hundreds or thousands of users, but what about getting new users onboard and using the product?
+So if you know a product can handle the load that your organization will put on it and that it will be easy to an administrator with hundreds or thousands of users, but what about getting new users onboard and using the product?
 This is especially critical for communication platforms – the value of the platform to a user grows as the number of relevant people on the platform grows, something called the network effect.
-Products that require hands on training or specialized set up for the average user are typically destined for ultimate failure because of lack of use and little network effect.
+Products that require hands-on training or specialized set up for the average user are typically destined for ultimate failure because of lack of use and little network effect.

 Compliance audits and certificates are a great way to make sure that products and services actually deliver on the security they promise.
 As more and more regulated industries enter the cloud era and start to soften toward using third-party vendors, completing a battery of certifications is almost becoming table stakes.
 Make sure every vendor has a quiver full of certifications, especially for companies who do business in or with regulated industries.

 Peanut butter and jelly are great on their own, but are way, way better when mixed in with each other.
-Similarly, enterprise software is better when it folds in the features and capabilities of other software and systems, enabling integrations with other software to help accelerate tasks and workflows.
+Similarly, enterprise-grade software is better when it folds in the features and capabilities of other software and systems, enabling integrations with other software to help accelerate tasks and workflows.
 Folding communication platforms together with other enterprise software facilitates more efficient proses execution, greater sharing of knowledge and a more informed and productive workforce.